Online Control Synthesis for Uncertain Systems under Signal Temporal Logic Specifications: Conclusion

 \section{Conclusion}

-A novel approach for the robust satisfiability check and online control synthesis of uncertain discrete-time systems under STL specifications was proposed in this paper.
-Using the notion of tTLT, a sufficient condition was obtained for the robust satisfiability check of the uncertain systems.
-Moreover, when the underlying system is deterministic, a necessary and sufficient condition was further obtained for satisfiability.
-An online control synthesis algorithm was proposed.
-The soundness of the algorithm was proven when the system is uncertain while the completeness was further proven when the system is deterministic.
+A novel approach for the online control synthesis of uncertain discrete-time systems under STL specifications was proposed in this paper.
+Firstly, a real-time version of STL semantics and a notion of tTLT were introduced.
+Then the formal semantic connection between an STL formula and its corresponding tTLT was derived, \textit{i.e.}, a trajectory satisfying an tTLT also satisfies the corresponding STL formula.
+Finally, an online control synthesis algorithm was designed for the uncertain systems based on the connection between STL and tTLT.
+For the fragment of STL formulas under consideration, the soundness of the algorithm was proven.
 In the future, the control synthesis for multi-agent systems under local and/or global STL specifications is of interest.